 Barbara Adams has a full plate.
-Not only is she the Full time House Engineer at Tin Angel- a listening room in Philadelphia, part time engineer at World Cafe Live, also in Phili, she occasionally works as a freelance Engineer/System Tech for two production companies, and does freelance work mixing FOH for regional bands touring the North East and Mid Atlantic states.
-Barbara is also owner and business manager of Burn Down Studios in Germantown PA, Adjunct Professor of Sound Reinforcement at Drexel University AND as if that’s not enough she is mother to a five year old son.
+Not only is she the Full time House Engineer at Tin Angel- a listening room in Philadelphia, part-time engineer at World Cafe Live, also in Phili, she occasionally works as a freelance Engineer/System Tech for two production companies, and does freelance work mixing FOH for regional bands touring the North East and Mid Atlantic states.
+Barbara is also the owner and business manager of Burn Down Studios in Germantown PA, Adjunct Professor of Sound Reinforcement at Drexel University AND as if that’s not enough she is a mother to a five-year-old son.

 In the pages of the Rolling Stone

 Even though she wasn’t a musician, growing up, Barbara Adams was all about music.
 At around 14 years old, while flipping through a copy of Rolling Stone magazine, she came across an ad for Full Sail which sparked her interest in music production.
 As graduation grew closer, it wasn’t easy convincing her mother that audio engineering was what she wanted to do, but she was hooked on the idea of working in music production, and enrolling in Full Sail seemed to be the best route. “ Being fairly shy at that time in my life, I wasn’t comfortable going to a studio and trying to learn that way.
 I was more apt to learn in school.”
 “When I was 20, I finally had the opportunity to go to Full Sail and let’s just say, I learned not to be so shy anymore.
 I took every opportunity I could while I was there to get out and learn.
 When I graduated, I came home and started as an intern at a studio.”

 She’s been going ever since